Early Pregnancy Assessment Units (EPAUs)

 When and how will I receive my results?

-The clinics are run by nurses, so after your scan you will return to the clinic and the nurse will discuss your scan and blood results with you.
-They may also ask a doctor to examine you if necessary.
+The clinics are run by nurses.
+After your scan, you will return to the clinic and the nurse will discuss your scan and blood results with you.
+If necessary, they may ask a doctor to examine you.

 Will I need a follow-up appointment?

-After the nurse has explained your results to you, they will arrange with you a plan for your future care, including any follow-up appointments.
+After the nurse has explained your results to you, they will arrange with you a plan for your future care.
+The plan will include any follow-up appointments.

 What should I do if I feel unwell at home?